smailio/our-tomatoes/README.md

 ##functional requirements
 - when a user sign up a pomodoro is created for this user
 - the user need to login to manipulate his pomodoro
-- a user doesn't need to login to access other people pomodoros
+- a user doesn't need to login to access other people pomodoros [GIVE UP]
 - home page `/`
   - for logged in user
     - his own pomodoro